Ao Khao Kwai

 Relaxed hippie vibes and white sand on the north of Koh Phayam island

-Ao Khao Kwai is a secluded bay on the northeast coast of Koh Phayam, a small island in the Andaman Sea off Ranong province.
-There’s no road access — you arrive by longtail from the island’s main pier — and the bay has just a handful of bungalow operations spread along a quiet, palm-backed beach.
+Ao Khao Kwai (Buffalo Bay) is a small bay on the northeast coast of Koh Phayam, a car-free island in the Andaman Sea off Ranong province.
+The bay sits about 800 metres of palm-backed beach with no road access — a longtail from the island’s main pier is the only way in.
+There’s no ATM, no 7-Eleven, and no mobile phone signal worth mentioning.
+That’s the entire pitch.

 What to Do

-Walking trails connect to the island’s other beaches and the interior cashew plantations.
-Motorbikes can be rented at the main pier for exploring the rest of Koh Phayam.
+Walking trails connect Ao Khao Kwai to the island’s other beaches and to the interior cashew plantations, which cover much of Koh Phayam’s interior.
+The full trail to the main pier takes 30-40 minutes on foot through the plantation and scrub.
+Motorbikes can be rented at the main pier for exploring the rest of the island, including Ao Yai (the island’s longest beach) and the village on the western side.

 Getting There